Clarifai/old-docs/api-guide/annotate/annotations.md

 You can label your inputs by calling the `POST /annotations` endpoint.
 For example, you can add concept(s) to an image, draw a bounding box, or label concept(s) in a video frame.

 When you add an annotation, the app's default workflow will not run by default.
 This means that the annotation will not be immediately available for training of your custom model or for visual search.
-To make it available, you need to provide `embed_model_version_id` field.
-This field specifies how to apply the annotation to your input and when to use the annotation.
-The field `embed_model_version_id` should be set to your app's default workflow embed model version ID.
-It is recommended to provide this field on each add annotation call.
+To make the annotation available for AI based search and training, you need to provide `embed_model_version_id` field.
+This field specifies how to associate the annotation for your input to one of the embedding models in your default workflow.
+When associated during patching then we know how to index it for training and visual search, therefore if your use case includes those features it is recommended to provide this field on each add annotation call.

 You can add from 1 up to 128 annotations in a single API call.

 Each annotation should contain at most one region.
 If it is a video, each annotation should contain 1 frame.
-If there are multiple regions in a frame you want to label, you can add multiple annotations and each annotation will be contained the same frame but a different region.
+If there are multiple regions in a frame you want to label, you can add multiple annotations for each regoin  and each annotation will be contained within the same frame but a different region.

-#### Label images with concepts
+#### Annotate images with concepts

+To annotate a concept present anywhere in an image:

 {% tabs %}
 {% tab title="gRPC Python" %}